 And on a more personal level, I can finally understand why characters in horror movies go and investigate the strange noise instead of getting as far away from it as possible!
 Whenever something would happen, we knew it’d be a bad idea to check it out but with the hints that there was more to the story, we found ourselves eager to do what every frustrated horror movie fan would yell at us not to!

-I think the best way to describe this succinctly would be to say it’s like a live action ‘Paranormal Activity’ where instead of watching the story unfold, you’re a part of it!
+I think the best way to describe this succinctly would be to say it’s like a live-action ‘Paranormal Activity’ where instead of watching the story unfold, you're a part of it!
 We thought it was great fun and something quite refreshing, taking the time to build a story and suspense.
-As a result of this, we think there’d be some appeal even to people who wouldn’t ordinarily opt into a traditional scare attraction.
+As a result of this, we think there’d be some appeal even to people who wouldn't ordinarily opt for a traditional scare attraction.

 Ticket Price: £25